Systematic Alien Verification for Entitlements: State identification cards and driver's licenses

-However, those who are not in authorized status (either because they entered unlawfully, or because they have fallen out of status due to overstay or violation of the terms of their status) are not eligible for driver's licenses or identification cards.
+However, those who are not in authorized status either because they entered unlawfully, or because they have fallen out of status due to overstay or violation of the terms of their status are not eligible for driver's licenses or identification cards.
 People on short-term trips, such as those who have entered using B visas, the Visa Waiver Program or border crossing cards, are also not eligible for this identification.

 Unlike the case of federal public benefits, states are not mandated to use SAVE to determine eligibility for driver's licenses or identification cards.
-However, the REAL ID Act sets compliance standards that state-issued driver's licenses and identification cards need to meet in order to be considered identification for federal purposes, which includes travel by commercial air carriers.
+However, the REAL ID Act set compliance standards that state-issued driver's licenses and identification cards have since needed to meet in order to be considered identification for federal purposes, including travel by commercial air carriers.
 One of these requirements is that the immigration status of any non-citizen applying for the identification must be verified using SAVE.

 Voting eligibility

 In the United States, citizens are eligible to vote in federal elections, as well as in state and local elections, subject to various conditions such as those related to age and residence.
 Non-citizens are not eligible to vote in any federal, state, or most local elections.
 In the late 2000s and 2010s, there have been concerns about non-citizens voting in elections.
 In order to address this, some state governments have considered using SAVE to help verify citizenship.
 However, since SAVE contains information only for naturalized citizens and not for citizens at birth (except people who have sponsored someone to immigrate to the United States), the absence of matching records in SAVE could mean that the person is a citizen or that the person's presence is unauthorized and the person has had no contact with immigration enforcement.
-Therefore, SAVE on its own cannot be used to make a confident determination of citizenship.
+Therefore, SAVE on its own could not be used to make a confident determination of citizenship.
 For this reason, as well as the added burden of SAVE and its potential to discourage people from voting, the use of SAVE for voter eligibility has been a target for criticism.